micropython/micropython/docs/reference/speed_python.rst

 Arrays
 ~~~~~~

-Python lists are convenient but randomly accessing list elements is relatively slow
-involving navigation through a linked list.
-The ``array`` module provides an alternative
+Consider the use of the various types of array classes as an alternative to lists.
+The ``array`` module supports various element types with 8-bit elements supported
-along with Python's built in ``bytes`` and ``bytearray`` classes.
-These data
+by Python's built in ``bytes`` and ``bytearray`` classes.
+These data structures all store
-structures store elements in contiguous memory locations enabling fast random
-access.
-Once again to avoid memory allocation in critical code these
+elements in contiguous memory locations.
+Once again to avoid memory allocation in critical
-should be pre-allocated and passed as arguments or as bound objects.
+code these should be pre-allocated and passed as arguments or as bound objects.

 When passing slices of objects such as ``bytearray`` instances, Python creates
 a copy which involves allocation.
 This can be avoided using a ``memoryview``